 The University community may publicize their events in designated areas through several methods.
 The form and content of the publicity will not be restricted, unless it is libelous, obscene, incites riot or other unlawful action.
 Event advertising may not include any suggestions of the availability of alcohol.
 All publicity outside the Reynolds Club must state clearly the name of the organization or department, and if applicable event date, time and location.
 Violation of the publicity policy will result in consequences ranging from a penalty fine to suspension of the student organization.
 Complaints and questions must be directed to the Center for Leadership and Involvement Student Activities Center (RC 001, 702-8787).

-Chalking to publicize events is allowed only on campus sidewalks that can be washed out by rain.
+Chalking is allowed only on campus sidewalks that can be washed out by rain.
+Chalking on buildings or non-sidewalk surfaces is prohibited.
 Water-soluble chalk must be used.
-If a member of the campus community objects to the chalking on a campus sidewalk, please contact the Center for Leadership and Involvement Student Activities Center (RC 001, 702-8787).
+Spray chalk is not allowed.
+Members of the campus community who have concerns about particular chalking on one or more campus surfaces should contact the Center for Leadership and Involvement (RC 001, 773-834-8300) for guidance.

 Banner paper is available to all student organizations in the Student Activities Center (RC 001).
 Paint markers in a variety of colors are also available.
 Student organizations must clean up the area when finished.